My Girlfriend Broke Up With Me: What To Do When A Relationship Ends

 Wondering what to do now that your relationship is over?

-“I feel depressed since my partner broke up with me”
+“I feel depressed ever since my girlfriend broke up with me”

 • Being excessively worried, agitated, anxious, or irritable.